makerdao/vdb-mcd-transformers/documentation/adding_and_backfilling_new_collaterals.md

             ```
         - Note: The median transformer name should be omitted if it is not included/necessary for this collateral.

+## <a name="restarting-backfill"></a>Restarting A Backfill Process
+If a backfill process stops either due to a failure, or an intentional pause, it may need to be restarted.
+1. Take a look at the logs from the last container that was running the backfill - this should give you information about the last block that was being processed when the process stopped.
+1. Create a PR re-configuring the backfill including the startup script, the transformerExporter.go and the toml config file.
+1. For the backfillStorage process, the starting block number will need to be updated in the startup script.
+It can now be set to the last block that the previous process was working on - to be sure that no blocks are missed, it may be a good idea to add in a small buffer of a couple of blocks before the block number from step 1.

+## Gotchas:
+- The `backfillStorage` process uses `getStorageAt` to get the storage values for all storage keys for the contract we're watching over the range of blocks.
+As it's inserting the backfilled diffs, it also checks that they are in fact new/updated values before inserting them.
+This process is not very performant, and we have seen it take about 24 hours to process 50,000 diffs - but please note that this is very dependent on how many contracts are being backfilled, and how many storage value changes have occurred on the given contracts.
+This particular benchmark is from a process backfilling seven contracts.
+- `backfillEvents` and `backfillStorage` processes are both auto-deployed on merge to the vdb-mcd-transformers and vdb-oasis-transformers repositories.
+The implication of this is that every time a PR is merged into either of these repositories, it's associated backfill processes are restarted with the current configuration in the startup script, transformerExporter and config files.
+A few things to do/keep in mind:
+    - You will not be able to merge another PR until the current backfill process is finished, otherwise it will be restarted.
+    - Once the current backfill process successfully completes, it's a good idea clean up the backfill configuration so that a duplicate backfill process isn't kicked off on the next merge to the repository..
+This means removing:
+        - the starting and ending block number from the startup script
+        - the transformer initializers from the transformerExporter.go file
+        - the transformerNames and transformerExporters from the toml config file
+    - The backfillStorage process is rather time consuming, and there is a chance that you may need to pause and restart the process, if another PR needs to be merged.
+To do this:
+        - clean up the existing config (as mention in the previous bullet point) and merge it in to stop the backfill process
+        - [restart the backfill process](#restarting-backfill) when all of the pressing PRs are merged in

 ---

 ## Event Transformer Exporter Examples: